mikezcliu/Predicting-Instagram-Clickbait/README.md

 Insta.ipynb: A Jupyter Notebook detailing the code and outputs for the project

-Instagram.cv: the dataset used in the analysis. source: https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/DEZMRA
+Instagram.csv: the dataset used in the analysis. source: https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/DEZMRA